LordEvron/lordevron.github.io/about-me.md

     * Bilingual in Windows and Linux—because knowing both is a survival skill.
     * Code polyglot: C, C++, Qt, Python, Terraform
     * Speaks fluent Linux (because why fight the machine when you can work with it?)
-    * Occasionally dabbles in JavaScript, Go, and Assembly because understanding the core matters
+    * Occasionally using JavaScript, Go, and Assembly (because understanding what machine says in their native language is important!)

 * Not a fan of fancy interfaces (who needs them when you got a shell?)